dosisod/skull/docs/c-integration.md

 $ cc -c hello.c
 $ skull hello.sk -- hello.o
 $ ./hello
-hello from hello.c!
+hello, world!
 ```

-For the time being, Skull can only run C functions prototypes like: `void f(void)`

-In the future, Skull will be able to run C functions that can pass/return primative types (`int`, `float`, `rune`, etc).

-Skull does not check the types of your function calls, or whether they exist:
+Skull does not check the types of your C function calls, or whether they even exist:

 ```
-$ skull hello.sk
+$ skull hello.sk -- -no-pie
 ./.hello.sk.o: In function `main': main_module:(.text+0x2): undefined reference to `hello'
 collect2: error: ld returned 1 exit status
 ```

-Here, the linker is throwing an error, as we forgot to include `hello.c` to our compilation.
+Here, the linker is throwing an error as we forgot to include `hello.c` to our compilation.

-This integration process may change over time, namely to improve type safety, and cause less headaches.